Multi-Actor Networks

 Multi-actor networks are partnerships of actors from governments, business, civil society and academia at the national or international level to address challenges that require collaboration among the relevant stakeholders.
 The networks are characterized by a certain degree of institutionalization.

-We enable international Partnerships
+We facilitate international partnerships

 Partnerships between different actors at national and international level play an important role here.
 With their help, challenges can be addressed that cannot be solved by one actor alone.
 Cooperation improves problem-solving capacities and the legitimacy of national and transnational governance.
 The focus is on common good-oriented solutions to a societal challenge.